 SPAN 400.
-Teaching Assistantship, 1-3 hours, Offered as needed

-By prior arrangement and departmental invitation only.
+Teaching Assistantship, 1-3 credit(s), offered as needed By prior arrangement and departmental invitation only.
 Includes classroom experience and work in comparative methodologies.
 Designed for the student considering a language teaching career.
 Does not replace student teaching.
 Does not count as 400-level requirement in major or minor.
 Carried out in Spanish.
 S/F grading only.
 Prerequisites: SPAN 301 and 310.

 SPAN 401.
-La Guerra sucia: Issues on Conflict, 3 hours, Fall even years
+La Guerra sucia: Issues on Conflict, 3 credits, Fall even years